Partial Terms of Endearment: Plot

 While attending her college reunion at Salve Regina University with Peter, Lois spots her old roommate, Naomi Robinson, with whom she had a brief lesbian relationship in college, about which Peter is shocked but excited to discover.
 Naomi indicates that she would like to discuss an important matter with them at their home.
 Assuming that he will participate in a threesome with Lois and Naomi, Peter sends Chris, Meg, Stewie, and Brian out of the house.
 After Naomi arrives, she introduces her husband Dale.
 Peter expects that they will now be participating in an orgy, and tries to seduce the three of them while dressed in various costumes.
-When they clear the air to a dismayed Peter that they're not there for sex, Naomi and Dale tell Lois and Peter they've had trouble conceiving and ask Lois to be a surrogate mother for them, and Lois considers the matter.
+When they clear the air to a dismayed Peter that they are not there for sex, Naomi and Dale tell Lois and Peter they have had trouble conceiving and ask Lois to be a surrogate mother for them, and Lois considers the matter.

 As the family eats breakfast the next morning, Lois reveals her intention to become a surrogate mother for Naomi and Dale, causing Peter to become upset at the thought of her being pregnant for nine months.
 Despite this, Lois decides to go to Dr. Hartman to have the in vitro fertilization performed, enduring more of Dr. Hartman's shtick involving celebrity crossbreeds and having a tribe of bush men implant the egg with blowguns.
 A pregnancy test comes back positive the next day, and a furious Peter attempts to cause Lois to have a miscarriage before ultimately confronting her about the pregnancy.
 While she continues asserting her intention to provide a child to Naomi and Dale, Quahog 5 News suddenly reveals that Naomi and Dale died in a car crash on Interstate 95, ironically after Dale won the lottery.
 Devastated by the announcement, Lois questions whether she should have an abortion or continue with the pregnancy and put the baby up for adoption.

 In an attempt to come to a decision, Lois and Peter decide to visit the local family-planning center, and ultimately decide to abort the embryo.
 However, as Peter exits the center he encounters an anti-abortion rally, where he is shown an anti-abortion video by one of the protesters.
 The video causes him to reconsider about aborting the unborn baby.
 Returning home, Lois continues to advocate her right to choose, while Peter now attempts to argue the unborn child's right to life and whether Lois has the responsibility of carrying it to term.
 At their wits' end, the two decide to discuss the matter on civil terms.
 At dinner, Lois talks with the family about "the wonderful new member of the Griffin family", but then, after a few seconds of silence, Peter turns to the camera and says to the audience "We had the abortion", promptly ending the episode.